que-son-y-como-usar-interrupciones-en-arduino

 }

-Logically, our goal is to use hardware interrupts not only with other digital devices but also with physical devices such as buttons, optical sensors…
+Of course, our goal is to use hardware interrupts not only with other digital devices, but also with physical devices such as buttons, optical sensors…

-However, as we have mentioned, these devices generate a lot of noise during state changes, which causes interrupts to trigger multiple times.
-This phenomenon is called “bounce,” and we will learn how to eliminate it in the next entry.
+However, as we have mentioned, these devices generate a lot of noise during state changes, causing interrupts to be triggered multiple times.
+This phenomenon is called “bounce” and we will learn how to eliminate it in the next post.

 Download the Code